 If you like the idea of memorializing your dog in a book form but don't feel like crafting, you can also get memorial storybook that features a cartoon dog in the likeness of yours.

 Create Pet Artwork

 Have your favorite photo be turned into a canvas you can hang on your wall or look at custom pet paintings so you can always remember your furry loved one.

 Light a Candle In Their Honor

 Cremation or memorial jewelry is becoming a popular option with animal owners.
 Memorial jewelry creates a beautiful way to commemorate your pet’s passing with a stunning piece of jewelry.
-The cremation ashes are stored inside the piece of jewelry and laser soldered to keep them secure.
 Most memorial jewelry pieces have the option to engrave a personal message creating a personal and special memorial.
-The jewelry pieces are large enough to store your pet, but small enough to keep by your side.

 We know that death is a necessary evil in life and that the loss of a loved one is one of the toughest experiences anyone has to go through.
 Remember everyone deals with their loved one’s passing in their own way.
 Choose the option that is best for you.